Georgetown University Exchange

 The students will be enrolled as full-time students and will have to choose two three-credit summer session undergraduate level courses (for a total of six academic credits).

-In order to view the full list of undergraduate summer courses which are available at Georgetown University, please click here and select the 'Main Second Session' from the drop down box.
+In order to view the full list of undergraduate summer courses which are available at Georgetown University, please click here and select the 'Main Second Session' from the drop-down menu.
+The list reflects the courses which were on offer in summer 2021; the updated list will be live in the third week of December.

 Undergraduate students from all year groups (including finalists) and across all subjects are invited to apply.
 The selection is done on the basis of academic excellence and the successful applicants are the ones who are expected to benefit more from the exchange programme.